mdietrichstein/advanced-ir-search_engine/README.md

 ### Output

-The script creates two files:
+The script creates a single output file:

-* `simple.index`: Index created via a simple postings list method
 * `spimi.index`: Index created by using the SPIMI method

-Both files should be identical.

 ### Index Format